Lynmouth Flood

-The Lynmouth Flood occurred on the night of the 15–16 August 1952, principally affecting the village of Lynmouth, in north Devon.
+The Lynmouth Flood occurred on the night of 15–16 August 1952, principally affecting the village of Lynmouth, in North Devon.
 A storm with heavy rainfall, combined with already saturated soil and flood debris, led to the flooding of the village and a total loss of 34 lives.

 Background

-On the 15th and 16th of August 1952, a storm of tropical intensity broke over south-west England, depositing 229 mm of rain within 24 hours on the already saturated soil of Exmoor, Devon.
+On 15 and 16 August 1952, a storm of tropical intensity broke over south-west England, depositing 229 mm of rain within 24 hours on the already saturated soil of Exmoor, Devon.
 It is thought that a cold front scooped up a thunderstorm, and the orographic effect worsened the storm.
 Debris-laden floodwaters cascaded down the northern escarpment of the moor, converging upon the village of Lynmouth; in particular, in the upper West Lyn valley, fallen trees and other debris formed a dam, which in due course gave way, sending a huge wave of water and debris down the river.
 A guest at the Lyndale Hotel described the night to the Sunday Express:

 The River Lyn through the town had been culverted to gain land for business premises; this culvert soon choked with flood debris, and the river flowed through the town.
 Much of the debris was boulders and trees.

 Overnight, more than 100 buildings were destroyed or seriously damaged along with 28 of the 31 bridges, and 38 cars were washed out to sea.
 In total, 34 people died, with a further 420 made homeless.
 The seawall and Rhenish Tower survived the main flood, but were seriously undermined.
 The tower collapsed into the river the next day, causing a temporary flood.

 At the same time, the River Bray at Filleigh also flooded, costing the lives of three Scouts from Manchester who had been camping alongside the river overnight.

+Over 50,000 tons of rock were moved by water during the disaster.
+Large rocks and boulders washed downstream can still be found today, alongside boulder field deposits in nearby locations such as the valleys of Watersmeet.